Calling the API

 - Payment - permission to send payments

 - Admin - permission to modify certain aspects of your contract.
-Some, such as pricing, are only modifiable by Transactive support
+Some aspects, such as pricing, are only modifiable by Transactive support

-An application or contact can have any combination of the above, and the resulting capability is the sum of the capabilities of the individual authorities.
+An API key can have any combination of the above, and the resulting capability is the sum of the capabilities of the individual authorities.

 Pick any of the following supported content types for